nevingeorge/ALMA/README.md

 minimize.java takes in as input a M2MA or SUBA and prints to stdout the M2MA obtained after minimizing the input function (in the SUBA case, it first converts the function into an equivalent UFA then M2MA).
 The format for the M2MA/SUBA inputs were described earlier.

 ## Converting SUBA, NBA, and DBA to M2MA and DFA
 convert.jar takes in as input a series of SUBA, NBA, or DBA, and for each input omega automaton, the program adds to an output file the size of a minimal M2MA or DFA that accepts the same language.
 The program displays to stdout the average converted M2MA/DFA size for each input omega automaton size.
 Also, statistics.jar can be used to obtain more detailed statistics on the results of multiple output files representing the same conversion (e.g. SUBA->DFA or NBA->M2MA).
+Various experiments have been run using convert.jar, and the experiment input files and results can be found in the GitHub.

 ### SUBA Input File Format
 Line 1: number of SUBA in the input file